claudecodeguide.dev

 sudo npm install -g @anthropic-ai/claude-code

-For a more permanent fix that avoids needing sudo in the future, see the troubleshooting page.
+For a permanent fix that avoids sudo in the future, see the troubleshooting page.

 Windows

-You have two options on Windows.
-The direct install is faster.
-WSL gives you a better long-term experience.
+Two options.
+Direct install is faster.
+WSL gives you a better experience long-term.

 Option A: Direct Install (Fastest)

-Step 1: Open PowerShell.
-Press the Windows key, type PowerShell, and click "Run as Administrator."
+Open PowerShell.
+Press Windows key, type PowerShell, click "Run as Administrator."

 npm install -g @anthropic-ai/claude-code

-That's it.
-If you get a permission error, make sure you opened PowerShell as Administrator (right-click, "Run as Administrator").
+If you get a permission error, make sure you opened PowerShell as Administrator.

 WSL (Windows Subsystem for Linux) gives you a Linux environment inside Windows.
-Claude Code works best here because many development tools are designed for Linux and Mac.
+More development tools are designed for Linux and Mac, so things tend to work more smoothly here.

 Step 1: Open PowerShell as Administrator and run: